WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Visiting all the museums would probably take 2 days or so.
 If you have a limited amount of time, then you have to focus on a few museums (or skip them altogether).

-Discover the enchanting Schlosshof courtyard within the Royal Palace – a delightful haven that’s now accessible to everyone!
+One of my highlights was the Schlosshof courtyard within the Royal Palace!
 Marvel at the stunning architecture of the surrounding buildings, which have been thoughtfully restored after past devastation.

 Sanctissimae Trinitatis Cathedral (Katholische Hofkirche)

-Looking to explore the heart of the old town?
-Don’t miss the iconic cathedral nestled between the mesmerizing Semperoper, the magnificent Zwinger, and the captivating Fürstenzug!
-The illustrious Catholic Court Church awaits your visit and promises an unforgettable experience.
+Don’t miss the iconic cathedral nestled between the mesmerizing Semperoper, the magnificent Zwinger, and the Fürstenzug!

 Among these eternal slumbers, you’ll even find the resting place of Augustus the Strong’s heart.
 This sacred sanctuary has held the honor of being the Dresden-Meissen diocese’s cathedral since 1980.